 Probably the best duel in Formula 1 history!

-The Villeneuve family had its three members racing in Formula 1, but no one could match the skills of Gilles Villeneuve.
-He spent his first years in snowmobile racing, where he learned how to drive on slippery surfaces and under limited visibility.
+The Villeneuve family had three members racing in Formula 1, but no one could match the skills of Gilles Villeneuve.
+He spent his first years in snowmobile racing, learning to drive on slippery surfaces and under limited visibility.
 Even though constantly broke, Villeneuve won three Formula Atlantic championships.
 At 27, he finally got his chance in Formula 1.

 Despite spending all his career in Ferrari, only in 1979, he had a car capable of winning a title.
 That season he finished second, closely behind his teammate Jody Scheckter.
 While considered a favorite the following season, Ferrari was in such bad shape that he scored just six points, with Scheckter adding only two!
 Unfortunately, his tragic death in 1982 kept him away from ever realizing his full potential.
 Despite this, he is among the fastest and most exciting race drivers in history, and his legacy keeps living.